npeixoto64/ExitGuardian/docs/architecture/design_decisions.md

 Keep the TPS3839-L30 (2.63 V) + BOD ~2.4–2.6 V; thresholds still appropriate.
 Bottom line: If the enclosure can handle it, CR2450 buys you real robustness (longer life, fewer cold-sag issues).
 For a commercial product aimed at “install and forget,” I’d choose CR2450 and design the mechanics around it.

-# Bulk capacitor of 47 uF near the Si4012
+# Sensor Bulk capacitor of 47 uF near the Si4012

 https://pt.mouser.com/ProductDetail/KEMET/C0805C476M9PAC7800?qs=xL%2FyUNPmvLY2BGnZa3AdBg%3D%3D

-## Reed Switch
+## Sensor Reed Switch

 Sensitivity is measured in Ampere-Turns (AT).
 Lower AT more sensitive, closes at larger distance.